ali-web/ocarina_technologies/interim_report.md

 Next Sentence: https://nextsentence.ca/
 A forum with people playing this game in a similar way.
 Next person has to have one word more than the previous persons': http://clashofclans.wikia.com/wiki/Thread:264026
 Prototyping tool: https://proto.io/

+##Milestones *this goes in the appendix

+**Interim project report (Nov.13):** Complete interim report which describes our current work and the progress of the project.

+**Finalize MVP implementation (Nov.18):** The creation of a web application of the game will be completed.

+**Cognitive walkthrough of MVP implementation (Nov.19):** Each member of our team will conduct a cognitive walkthrough of the MVP to identify any usability issues.

+**Fix problems found after cognitive walkthrough (Nov.20):** Using the data collected from the cognitive walkthrough, we will improve and fix any problems of our MVP.

+**User testing (cooperative observation) of MVP followed by interviews (Nov.26):** Conduct our second round of user testing where participants will play the game using the MVP and be interviewed after.

+**Analyze and interpret interviews (Nov.27):** Using the data collected from the interviews, we will analyze and determine what the final product would have been like if we were doing the full implementation.

+**Final presentation (Dec.2):** Present to the class the work that we have completed.

+**Final report (Dec.5):** Final report describing in detail the work that we have done.